 Liberty City sounds (opens in new tab) amazing too, and I don't think Rockstar North's audio designers get enough credit for that.
 Sure, it's hard to appreciate the ambience when you're cruising around listening to Edge of Seventeen by Stevie Nicks or blasting fools with a micro SMG, but it's worth taking a moment to just stop and listen.
 The low roar of traffic, chirping mobile phones, and police sirens wailing in the distance make for a wonderfully immersive city soundscape.

 Los Santos and Blaine County have LC easily beat when it comes to detail and fidelity, of course.
 The streets of LC feel a little sparse and lifeless, and there isn’t much in the way of unique NPC behaviour.
 But 5 is the result of an extra decade of advances in videogame technology, so that’s to be expected.
 The important thing is that, in an artistic sense, Liberty City hasn’t aged at all.
 It’s still a brilliantly evocative, atmospheric space, deftly capturing the spirit of the city it’s based on.
-I don’t know where GTA will take us next—a contemporary Vice City recovering from the hangover of its ‘80s excess is my own personal dream—but I can’t wait to explore another one of these incredible virtual cities.
+Wherever GTA takes us next—a contemporary Vice City recovering from the hangover of its ‘80s excess is my own personal dream—I can’t wait to explore another one of these incredible virtual cities.(opens in new tab) (opens in new tab)